All Episodes

 Telephone number 800-282-2882.

-And the email address L Rushbo at EIBNet.com.
+And the email address, LRushbo at EIBNet.com.

-One more little comment here about the furor that erupted in Denver for the past two days over comments made by me on this program regarding potential riots in Denver during the Democrat National Convention.
+One more little comment here about the furor that erupted in Denver the past two days over comments made by me on this program regarding potential riots in Denver during the Democrat National Convention.

-There is an organization out there called Recreate68.
+There is an organization out there called Recreate 68.

 They have a website.

-You go there, it's Recreate68.org, and you can see what they're planning.
+It's recreate68.org, and you can see what they're planning.

 You can see their statement of nonviolence, which they have to put in there.

-The uh there was a a quote here in the Rocky Mountain News.
+Back in March, on March 21st, there was a quote here in the Rocky Mountain News.

-Denver could face a dangerous situation on the first day of the Democrat National Convention, war protesters said Thursday, after losing a coveted permit for Civic Center to the convention host committee.
+War protesters said Thursday after losing a coveted permit for Civic Center to the convention host committee.

 When things blow up because the police have to enforce a permit that the Democrats got, don't blame us for that, said Glenn Spagnolo, an organizer for the Recreate 68 Alliance.